 This meant there were a lot of complaints about the noise level and many people felt the resistance was overall very weak.

 Some of these users did not understand you need to row faster to get stronger resistance.
-However, I did speak to a few experienced rowers, who helped me write the review, who confirmed the air-only resistance was weaker than the Concept2.
+However, I did speak to a few experienced rowers, who helped me write the review, and they confirmed that the air-only resistance was weaker than the Concept2.

-With that being said, NordicTrack has upgraded the resistance to be combination air & magnetic – just like their upgraded RW500 and RW900 models.
+With that being said, NordicTrack has since upgraded the resistance to be the combined air/magnetic type – just like their upgraded RW500 and RW900 models.